frdedynamics/robotics-lab-documentation/source/texts/lab_Kalman.rst

   .. figure:: ../_static/images/accumulationError.png
             :align: center

-  Although Integration_of_angular_velocity_ looks a clean-cut for short period of time, it is not the best solution for longer periods.
+  Although `Integration of angular velocity`_ looks a clean-cut for short period of time, it is not the best solution for longer periods.

-.. _Inclination_sensing:
+.. _`Inclination  sensing`:

 Inclination Sensing
 =======================